 The percentage change in inequality due to a change in component k is equal to the initial share of component k in inequality less the share of component k in total income (Stark et al., 1986).
 As a result if component k has a negative or zero Gini correlation, R_k , a positive change in component k will have an equalizing effect on inequality.
-However if $G_k > G$ and R_k is positive then then the $R_kG_k - G$ is negative resulting in an increase in inequality associated with component k.
+However, if $G_k > G$ and R_k is positive then then the $R_k G_k - G$ is negative resulting in an increase in inequality associated with component k.
 This is due to $R_k \leq 1$ (Stark et al., 1986).
-The major disadvantage of this approach is its one dimensionality as it provides a snap

-The major disadvantage of this approach is its one dimensionality as it provides a snap shot of drivers of income inequality in a particular period and so is limited in assessing how changes in the components of income have resulted in an aggregate change in equality.
+The major disadvantage of this approach is its one dimensionality as it provides a snapshot of drivers of income inequality in a particular period and so is limited in assessing how changes in the components of income have resulted in an aggregate change in equality.